andypeng93/Pneumonia_Classification/README.md

 **Author**: Andy Peng

-The contents of this repository detail an analysis of the module 4 project.
+The contents of this repository detail an analysis of the Pneumonia Image Classification project.
 This analysis is detailed in hopes of making the work accessible and replicable.

 ### Business problem: